-Once data has been analyzed, the advocate can begin to draw conclusions.
-This process, known as data reduction, boils down raw data to the overarching concepts as a way of drawing conclusions.
-Another way to think of data reduction is as a process that allows the advocate "to see the forest for the trees."
+Once data have been analyzed, the advocate can begin to draw conclusions.
+This process, known as data reduction, boils down raw data to the overarching concepts210 as a way of drawing conclusions.211 Another way to think of data reduction is as a process that allows the advocate "to see the forest for the trees."

-Advocates can draw connections where there is a pattern of multiple, varied respondents, each suggesting a relationship among the same elements.
+Advocates can draw connections where there is a pattern of multiple, varied respondents, each suggesting a relationship among the same elements.212